ccarloscr/genespots/README.md

 - **n_perm**: number of permutations for null distribution.
 - **min_density_threshold**: fraction of max density used to filter hotspot peaks.
 - **min_genes**: minimum number GOIs overlapping a sliding window to consider a valid hotspot.
-- **filter_chromosomes**: logical flag to restruct plots to chromosomes with sig. hotspots.
+- **filter_chromosomes**: logical flag to restrict plots to chromosomes with sig. hotspots.